0xdials/subrain/README.md

 ./subrain.sh <input_file>
 ```

-where ""input_file" is a list of subomains you want to enumerate, seperated by newline. the following format works best.
+where ""input_file" is a list of subomains you want to enumerate, separated by newline. the following format works best.
 ```
 domain.com
 foo.domain.com